 Many babies, when they begin teething, start by drawing everyone’s attention to their mouths as often as possible – by putting everything they can into their mouths, and by biting down, even on the literal “hand that feeds them.”
 Again, this isn’t a sure sign, since babies like to explore the world with their mouths anyway, but teething inspires a more goal-oriented type of gumming on things, since biting hard, or chewing or gnawing with their gums, can help babies to manage some of the pain and pressure on those gums as the teeth try to push their way up and through.

 Leaving normal behind

 No matter how predictable and reliable Baby has or has not been up until this point, teething can easily disrupt eating and sleeping schedules temporarily.
-It’s no wonder that Baby’s swollen gums and achey jaw might cut into his usual appetite, though he is more likely to eat anyway if the food you offer him is cool enough to soothe his gums.
-He might have trouble sleeping because even if his teething pain is reasonably manageable during the day, at night, when he has nothing to distract themselves with, he could get significantly fussier when he is supposed to be sleeping.
+It’s no wonder that Baby’s swollen gums and achey jaw might cut into their usual appetite, though they are more likely to eat anyway if the food you offer them is cool enough to soothe their gums.
+They might have trouble sleeping because even if their teething pain is reasonably manageable during the day, at night, when they have nothing to distract themself with, they could get significantly fussier when they are supposed to be sleeping.

 The wrong signs

 Some parents and doctors believe a low fever can also be a sign of teething, but there is no medical proof that fever or diarrhea can be caused by teething.
 And even if Baby is teething, that doesn’t mean they are any less likely to pick up a virus than at any other time, so doctors generally recommend against dismissing these symptoms as only signs of teething.
 Teething pains also tend to only last a few weeks, so if symptoms last for longer than that, they may be worth checking out with a doctor.